 -

-The same symbol was also watermarked on the Soviet “dollar” even though, they allied with the U.S. to defeat the Nazis in World War 2.
+The same symbol (we now call the Swastika) was also watermarked on the Soviet “dollar” even though, they allied with the U.S. to defeat the Nazis in World War 2.
 Odd. 🤔🤔🤔

-Well, Thomas Carr’s book and Albert Pike’s book when combined, offer us explanations that would explain why it was ALSO on Rudyard Kipling’s signature and on the Bolshevik dollar.
+Well, Thomas Carr’s book and Albert Pike’s book when combined, offer us an explanations for why it was on Rudyard Kipling’s signature and on the Bolshevik dollar…

-SPOILER: it was (is) actually the sacred emblem of supra-national fraternal order (secret society).
+SPOILER: it was (is) actually the sacred emblem of a supra-national fraternal order (secret society), according to historian M. Hoffman and Viscount Leon De Poncins.

 fac552bd86840e8e6b3ea52b2726931e